 The Young Carers Service offers support to Young Carers from 8 years old, once referred to the service a qualified support worker will assess the caring situation and the impact that caring has on the young person.
 We can then offer appropriate support tailored to the individual need.

-The Young Carers Service has three dedicated Support Workers:
+The Young Carers Service has 4 dedicated staff members:

 Are you a Young Carer?